advanced-security/mrva-code-search/README.md

 ## Known issues

+- it uses the [old GitHub code search via the API](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#search-code), so queries cannot use regex
-- the GitHub API can return different results for the same query.
+- the GitHub API can return different results for the same query at different times.
 Try re-running the query to fill in more repos
 - the GitHub API uses paging.
 The `gh api` command doesn't support paging, as far as we know, so the script only gets the first 100 results
-- this is subject to changes in the MRVA functionality of the CodeQL extension for VSCode, and so may break without warning
+- may break without warning if the MRVA functionality in the CodeQL extension changes
-- this depends on the GitHub API and so is subject to the same rate limits as any other use of it
+- depends on the GitHub API and so is subject to the same rate limits as any other use of it
+- requires a login shell to pick up the `PATH` from your `.bashrc` or `.zshrc` (see above)
+- untested on Linux, but should work with a minor change to the shell script
+- untested on Windows (it uses Bash, so will work in the WSL, but not natively)
+- the `tasks.json` must be manually edited in your VSCode User settings (see above)

 ## Notes